N\'{e}el vector and Rashba SOC effects on RKKY interaction in 2D $d$-wave altermagnets: ACKNOWLEDGEMENTS

-\acknowledgements This work was supported by the National NSF of China under Grants No. 12104167, No. 12174121, and No. 12274146; the Guang dong Basic and Applied Basic Research Foundation under Grant No. 2023B1515020050; the Guang dong NSF of China under Grant No. 2024A1515011300; and the Guangdong Provincial Quantum Science Strategic Initiative under Grant No. GDZX2401002.
+This work was supported by the National Natural Science Foundation of China (Grants No. 12104167, No. 12574050, No. 12274146, and No. 12274235), by the Guangdong NSF of China (Grant No. 2024A1515011300), by the Guangdong Basic and Applied Basic Research Foundation (Grant No. 2023B1515020050), and by the Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2401002).